skjdghsdjgsdj/babypod-software/README.md

 ### General
 - Simple text-based interface that can be scrolled with the rotary encoder's wheel or the up/down buttons.
 Select and Right buttons are usually interchangable, and Left usually means cancel or back.
 Protip: the rotary encoder is physically rotated 90° when mounted in the enclosure, so the abstraction for it accounts for that.
 - Backlight color and piezo are used for positive interface feedback, like successful saving of data back to Baby Buddy, reporting of errors, periodic chimes during timers, etc.
 - Some user-configurable options are exposed directly through the interface instead of messing with `settings.toml`, like turning off the piezo if it bothers your baby.
+The values are stored in NVRAM to persist across reboots.
+Protip: don't turn off the backlight on [backlight-negative LCDs](https://www.adafruit.com/product/498).
 - Battery percentage shown on most screens and updates periodically.
 - Backlight dims after inactivity to save power, although you should turn off the BabyPod when not using it anyway.
 - Information is contextual and non-relevant information isn't shown.
 For example, when feeding solid food, no bottle options are shown.